-The shape of the moderator and the focal points coordinates are strongly linked: the moderator shape (and in particular the transition between thermal and cold moderator) defines the focal point position, because the focal points are between the surface for thermal and cold neutron extraction.
+The shape of the moderator and the focal points coordinates are strongly linked: the moderator shape defines the focal point position, because the focal points are located between the areas for thermal and cold neutron extraction.
 Beam guides are oriented to look at a thermal or cold emitting surface, and their orientation is related to the focal point position.

 The first moderator, that will be used at the start of operation, is the so-called BF2 (Fig. 4, top).
-It consists of two distinct cold moderators separated by a thermal (light water) cross-shaped moderator.
+It consists of two distinct cold moderators separated by a thermal cross-shaped moderator.
 The engineering design has been completed and the manufacturing process has started.
 This will be the first moderator plug installed at ESS, and will be operated until the start of the user program.
-Butterfly moderators with two different heights have been studied in full engineering details: a 3-cm high, and a 6-cm high, less bright but offering an about 1/3 higher integrated intensity emitted by the 2 times larger surface viewed by the beam lines.
-The choice of the height of the 3 cm moderator was done after an extensive simulation of the flux deliverable to the sample by state-of-the-art (focusing) neutron optical guide systems, for a large set of instruments considered for ESS.
+Butterfly moderators with two different heights have been studied in full engineering details: a top 3-cm high, and a bottom 6-cm high, less bright but offering